Witness (Katy Perry album): Commercial performance

 In the United States, Witness debuted at number one on the Billboard 200 with 180,000 album-equivalent units, which included 162,000 pure album sales.
-It became Perry's third album to the top the country's chart after Teenage Dream (2010) and Prism (2013) both debuted at number one.
+It became Perry's third album to top the country's chart after Teenage Dream (2010) and Prism (2013) both debuted at number one.
 The record had the highest opening in the US for a female since Lady Gaga's Joanne in 2016 and became the second album by a female artist from 2017, after Halsey's Hopeless Fountain Kingdom, to open atop the chart.
 Witness dropped to number 13 on the Billboard 200 the following week, earning 28,000 album-equivalent units and selling 18,000 copies.
 According to Billboard, it was the country's eighth-highest performing album of the 2017 summer season, earning 431,000 album-equivalent units in the nation by September 2017.
 It has sold 311,000 copies there as of August 2020.
 Witness also became Perry's third album after Teenage Dream and Prism to open at number one on the Canadian Albums Chart, selling 23,000 units in its first week.
 The record subsequently descended to number four one week later.
 That November, it received a Platinum certification from Music Canada (MC).
 The album additionally entered at number one in Spain, and fell to number 13 in its second week.

 In New Zealand, Witness entered the albums chart at number two.
 In Australia, it also debuted at number two on the ARIA Albums Chart with opening sales of 5,794 copies.
 Selling another 2,069 the following week, it reached a total of 7,863 copies sold within the nation.
 The record has since been certified Gold by the Australian Recording Industry Association (ARIA).
 In Japan, the album opened at number 22 on the Oricon Albums Chart, and moved up to number 19 the next week.
 In the United Kingdom, Witness debuted at number 6 on the UK Albums Chart, where it became Perry's third top 10 album, following Teenage Dream and Prism.
 According to the Official Charts Company, it opened with 16,153 album-equivalent units in the nation.

-As of January 2018, Witness has sold more than 840,000 copies worldwide.
+The International Federation of the Phonographic Industry (IFPI) reported that Witness was the 15th best-selling album in 2017.
+As of July 2018, the album has sold one million copies worldwide.